The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Modular operads, triples and twisting

 \subsubsection{Triples}

-Using these on $\T$ one gets the following natural transformations $\mu:\T\T\to\T$ via $G(FG)F\stackrel{\epsilon}{\rightarrow}GF$ and $\eta: id\to \T$.
-These natural transformations satisfy the equations of an associative unital monoid.
-In general {\em a triple} is an endo--functor $\T$ together with $\mu$ and $\eta$ which satisfies just these equations.
+Using these on $\T$ one gets the following natural transformations $\mu:\T\T\to\T$ via $G(FG)F\stackrel{\epsilon}{\rightarrow}GF$ and $\eta: id\to \T$, making $\T$ a (unital associative) monoid.
+In general {\em a triple} is an endo-functor $\T$ together with $\mu$ and $\eta$ which satisfies just these equations.
 Our triple was constructed using an adjoint pair and it is a fact that all triples actually arise this way \cite{triple1,triple2}.